 The very first thing to do is to determine your target score and to know your target score you need to search on Google the school name you are willing to apply and the admission requirements to get into that particular school.
 By doing so, you will come to know what score you need to have to get into your dream school/university.
 Once you know how much you need to score then only you can take certain steps to achieve it.

 Making a study schedule for SAT, helps you to decide how much time you need to prepare for the SAT.
 Try to adopt a study schedule that is consistent; such as if you think you need a 40 hrs study and have 10 weeks to take the SAT then plan a study schedule of 4 hours a week for 10 weeks.
 Having a planned schedule helps you stay motivated to achieve your target score.

 For SAT preparation, once you know when and how to study for the SAT exam than the next question is to know what to study.
 The next step is to get oriented to the overall structure and format of the test.
-Take a complete, timed practice test and figure out your strengths and weakness to ace the actual test.
+Take a complete, timed practice test and figure out your strengths and weaknesses to ace the actual test.
 Choose your study material wisely, learn what you don’t know and review what you already know.